 Furthermore, the Brits made Westerns – proper Westerns, set in the 19th century American West.
 Like the French and Germans, the British made some very early Westerns.
 Fate (1911) is said to be the first Western shot in color.
 British actors, directors and writers, as well as producers, had a go quite often, and while it has been suggested (by Paul Simpson in The Rough Guide to Westerns) that Britain’s contribution to the Western has been on a par with that of Switzerland’s to naval warfare, this is unfair.
-The Singer Not The Song, directed by Roy Ward Baker in 1961, starring august John Mills and a leather-clad, rather camp Dirk Bogarde, is not rubbish, and Shalako (Anglo-Amalgamated, 1968) is even rather good.
+The Singer Not The Song, directed by Roy Ward Baker in 1961, starring august John Mills and a leather-clad, rather camp Dirk Bogarde, is not rubbish (though not very good either), and Shalako (1968) is even rather good.

 Brit Stewart Granger made a good fist of Westerns (look at The Last Hunt, 1956, for example) and was a convincing Western hero.
 Alan Sharp (1935 - 2013) was a fine writer and The Hired Hand (1971) and Ulzana’s Raid (1972) are as good as anything an American wrote.
 His stuff reminds me of Elmore Leonard.
 It’s that good.